OpenSmallworld/magik-vscode/README.md

 Closing all console files will stop standard output being captured and revert behaviour back to the terminal.

-Limitation: The console file does not currently support waiting for a response (where !terminal!.get_line() is used).
+Limitations: The console file does not currently support waiting for a response (where !terminal!.get_line() is used).<br>
+Capturing output is not automatically restarted if a new session is started with an existing console file.
+The workaround is to save the console file or create a new one.

 Warning: Capturing output in the console file is an experimental feature.<br>
 This is controlled by the setting `magik-vscode.enableOutputToConsoleFile` and is disabled by default.